 When we think about the many ways that we can help bees in our own green spaces, we often think of planting attractive flowers.
 However, bees have another need – water.

-Do Bees Need Water?
+Why Do Bees Need Water?

 Yes, like every living thing on Earth bees need water to survive.
 Beyond drinking water to keep hydrated, bees need water for their bee hives.
 Yep, bees take water back to the hive.
-The water keeps the humidity levels under control, cools the hive and helps in the production of honey.
+The water keeps the humidity levels under control, cools the hive, and helps in the production of honey.
 Clever little bees!

 We have been having a lot of fun exploring bees this summer.
 Creating a bee bath for our garden is a simple and fun activity to do with the kids.
-Anything we can do to help the pollinators survive and thrive makes a wonderful addition to any garden.
+Anything we can do to help pollinators survive and thrive makes a wonderful addition to any garden.

 So, what is a bee bath?